pamdx/FM_imputation/README.md

 | report.Rmd              | R Markdown file | Generates the HTML imputation report.                                                                                                                                                  |
 | subseries_analysis.R    | R script        | Performs a series of basic computation from the data: visualizes the existing estimates, identifies years with missing data, computes the weight of each subseries for each year, etc. |

-## Outputs folder
+## Sub-folder: Outputs
-The outputs folder contains the imputation results by country and sector.
+This folder contains the imputation results by country and sector.
 For each country/sector processed by the tool, an HTML report and a CSV file of the imputed data are saved in this folder.

 | File            | Type           | Description                             |
 |-----------------|----------------|-----------------------------------------|